ymlee0919/arkit/docs/api/classes/Arkit/App.md

 ### store

-Array to store global values
+Array to store global values.
+It can be used to share values between objects.

 ```php
 public static ?array $store